eolver/deploy-terraform-in-azure/README.md

 Azure requires that an application is added to Azure Active Directory to generate the client_id, client_secret, and tenant_id needed by Terraform (subscription_id can be recovered from your Azure account details).
 Please go here for full instructions on how to create this to populate your provider.tf file.

 this is used to define the subscription, client_id, client_secret, and tenant_id needed by Terraform.
-Azure requires that you create an application (in Azure Active Directory service) to generate teh client_id and client_secret)
+Azure requires that you create an application (in Azure Active Directory service) to generate teh client_id and client_secret) Once you create the App Registration you need to go to relevant subscription, Access Control (IAM) and define the role assignment (Contributer) to the App registered.

 ```
 provider "azurerm" {